OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 ### Create the CSS file for the task pane

-Create a file in the **msg-compose** folder named **insert-gist.css**, and add the following code to define the styles used by the task pane.
+Create a file in the **./src/msg-compose** folder named **insert-gist.css**, and add the following code to define the styles used by the task pane.

 ```css
 /* Copyright (c) Microsoft.
 All rights reserved.
 Licensed under the MIT license.
 See full license in root of repo. */